Non-Dairy Creamers: Are They Vegan? Plus 11 To Liven Up Your Coffee

 Lots of scientific studies have conflicting outcomes on whether non-sugar sweeteners (NSS) commonly used in non-dairy creamers are beneficial over simple sugars, such as fructose and glucose found in fruits.

-A small list of non-sugar sweeteners have been approved by the FDA, whilst others are currently declared unsafe.
+A small list of non-sugar sweeteners have been approved by the FDA, while others are currently declared unsafe.

-In a controlled study assessing the health implications of sugar-free sweetener versus simple sugar consumption, the authors found no “significant” differences in body weight.
+A controlled study published in the peer-reviewed British Medical Journal in 2019 assessed the health implications of sugar-free sweetener versus simple sugar consumption.
+The authors found no “significant” differences in body weight.
 Moreover, both self-reported energy levels and the risk of developing various forms of cancer were found to be similar.

 Vegan non-dairy creamer ingredients